 - Oversee program planning and implementation in accordance with the strategic priorities.

-- Lead the work in collaboration with the Board of Directors to develop clear policies and processes to reinforce the strategic plan and address critical needs and issues regarding organizational structure and protocols.
+- Lead the work in collaboration with the board members to develop clear policies and processes to reinforce the strategic plan and address critical needs and issues regarding organizational structure and protocols.